Hellenic Coin (HNC) Reaches Market Cap of $256.95 Million

 Buying and Selling Hellenic Coin

-It is usually not currently possible to purchase alternative cryptocurrencies such as Hellenic Coin directly using US dollars.
-Investors seeking to trade Hellenic Coin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Hellenic Coin using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Hellenic Coin directly using U.S. dollars.
+Investors seeking to trade Hellenic Coin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Hellenic Coin using one of the exchanges listed above.

 Receive News & Updates for Hellenic Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Hellenic Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.